mahammad-yasin-cmd/cybersecurity-journey-/networking/how.data.flows.md

 # presentation layer
 - responsible to show the gui interface correctly on corresponing places
 # application layer
+- here the protocols like ; HTTP , FTP , SMTP operates
 - the last stage of use in application through gui